African Studies Faculty

 - Founder and Coordinator of the Annual Conference on Africa

-Dr. Omi Osun Joni L. Jones is the former Director of the John L. Warfield Center for African and African-American Studies, and an Associate Professor of Performance Studies in the Department of African and African Diaspora Studies.
+Dr. Omi Osun Joni L. Jones is the former Director of the John L. Warfield Center for African and African-American Studies, and a Professor of Performance Studies in the Department of African and African Diaspora Studies.
 She is an artist/scholar who is currently engaged in performance ethnography around the Yoruba divinity Osun.
 While on a Fulbright Fellowship in Nigeria (1997-98), Dr. Jones taught at Obafemi Awolowo University and contributed to Theatre for Social Change workshops for the Forum on Governance and Democracy in Ile-Ife.
 Her articles on performance and identity have appeared in Text and Performance Quarterly, The Drama Review, Theatre Journal, Theatre Topics, and Black Theatre News.
 Her performance ethnography includes “Searching for Osun,” “sista docta,” and “Broken Circles: A Journey Through Africa and the Self.”
 She is the founder of the Austin Project—a collaboration of women of color artists, scholars, and activists who use art for re-imagining society, and a regular participant with the Center for Black and African Arts and Civilization (CBAAC).
 Her most recent publication is Experiments in a Jazz Aesthetic: Art, Activism, Academia, and the Austin Project (2010), co-edited with Lisa Moore and Sharon Bridgforth (UT Press 2010).

 - Performing Race